NutraSoft food manufacturing ERP software

 Step-by-Step: How to Calculate Direct Labor Cost Per Unit

-Focus only on the time workers spend actively producing goods.
-This is called run time and it forms the foundation of your calculation.
+Focus only on time spent actively producing goods — the run time that forms the foundation of the calculation.

 Example: